movestore/animation-moveVis/README.md

 ### Most common errors

-Selecting the "Make plot margins equidistant" option can lead to unexpected behavior or errors for different adaptation factor values.
+Selecting the "Make plot margins equidistant" option can lead to unexpected behavior or errors when used alongside certain adaptation factor values.

 ### Null or error handling:

-**Data:** The full input data set is returned for further use in a next App and cannot be empty.
+**Data:** The full input data set is returned for further use in a next app and cannot be empty.

 **Unit of your alignment resolution (`unit`):** This unit parameter defaults to `"hours"`, which might not be appropriate given the temporal